RentAHitman.com

 RentAHitman.com is a satirical website purporting to offer contract killers for hire.
-The site's URL was bought by Bob Innes in 2005 as a potential site for an information technology company to be set up with his friends (playing on the use of the word "hit" as a check on a website's security or the count of web traffic).
-The company was never started but Innes retained the site.
-Upon checking the site's email inbox in 2008 he found hundreds of messages requesting contract killing services, but he considered none were serious.
-When checking again in 2010 he found a serious request from a woman in Canada.
-He passed her details to the police and she was convicted for soliciting murder.
+The site's domain was bought by Bob Innes in 2005 as a potential site for an information technology company to be set up with his friends (playing on the use of the word "hit" as a check on a website's security or the count of web traffic).
+The company was never started, but Innes retained the site.
+Upon checking the site's email inbox in 2008, he found hundreds of messages requesting contract killing services, but he considered none to be serious.
+When checking again in 2010, however, he found a serious request from a woman in Canada.
+He passed her details to the police, and she was convicted of soliciting murder.

-Innes afterwards established RentAHitman.com as a supposed front for a contract killing agency, though he included numerous jokes in its content.
-He checks messages sent to him and refers any serious requests to law enforcement agencies.
-Innes' site has resulted in several further convictions for those attempting to employ the supposed services.
+Afterwards, Innes converted RentAHitman.com to a supposed front for a contract killing agency, though he included numerous jokes in its content to clearly signal the site is a parody.
+Despite this, Innes' site has resulted in several further convictions for those attempting to employ the supposed services, as he checks messages sent to him and refers any serious requests to law enforcement agencies.

 Origin

-RentAHitman.com was bought and registered by Bob Innes of North California on 5 February 2005 for $9.20.
-Innes had graduated from the Napa Valley police academy in 1999 but had failed to find employment and instead turned to a career in information technology (IT).
+RentAHitman.com was bought and registered by Bob Innes of Northern California on February 5, 2005, for US$9.20.
+Innes had graduated from the Napa Valley police academy in 1999.
+Upon graduation, Innes had failed to find employment; instead, he turned to a career in information technology.
 He established the website with a group of friends on an IT training program.
-The URL was the possible location for a website for a company the friends would set-up for a service either testing company's online security measures (by carrying out "hits" on them) or for a service optimising web traffic (ie. increasing the number of hits).
-At the time Innes was also collecting domain names in the hope of selling them later for a profit.
+The domain was the possible location for a website for a company the friends would set up for a service either testing companies' online security measures (by carrying out "hits" on them) or for a service optimizing web traffic (ie. increasing the number of hits).
+At the time, Innes was also collecting domain names in the hope of selling them later for a profit.
 Innes and his friends graduated in June 2005 and went their separate ways, without forming a company.
-Innes retained ownership of the domain name and put it up for auction but received no offers.
-He continued to maintain the url in the hope of selling it in the future.
+Innes retained ownership of the domain name and put it up for auction, but received no offers.
+He continued to maintain the domain in the hope of selling it in the future.